-Push your power demand: Plug-in off-peak
+Electric Vehicle charging, push your power demand: plug-in off-peak

 Many electricity providers have started implementing time of use rates for billing.
 These rates provide an incentive for consumers to shift their electrical demand off-peak.
 Homeowners can take advantage of this by moving their power hungry tasks (such as washing and drying clothes) to the evening, instead of the middle of the day.
 Fleets can take advantage of these rates by shifting their electric vehicle charging off-peak.